 Our next stop was the Colombian Port of Cartagena with it’s imposing castle walls and bustling commercial harbor.
 One night Capt’n Mike led the eager crew to the red light district while I stayed guarding the schooner.
-They returned in the early hours with a bevy of Colombian beauties and the party continued all night.
+They returned in the early hours with a bevy of Colombian beauties and the party continued till the wee hours.
 As the girls departed the next morning Capt’n Mike had serious trouble getting his own guest to leave, apparently she wanted to stowaway and leave with the pirates.
 Mike had other ideas.

 From Cartagena we sailed five days due north for Jamaica.
 Another storm hit us hard one night splintering our topmast in half and bringing down a mess of rigging.
 Quite bedraggled we crept into the port of Kingston looking like the pirate ship we were.
 Jamaican customs immediately directed us over to where they parked confiscated cocaine smuggling power boats.
 A team of commandos came aboard armed to the teeth with automatic rifles and hand guns – all courtesy of the US government.
 As they did their search Capt’n Mike escorted them around the decks and cabins and I noticed his own pistol sticking out from the butt of his pants.
 It didn’t seem like a smart place to be concealing a weapon but luckily the Jamaican swat team missed it.